airshipit/sip/docs/api/sipcluster.md

 </em>
 </td>
 <td>
-<p>Nodes are the list of Nodes objects workers, or master that definee eexpectations
+<p>Nodes are the list of Nodes objects workers, or master that definee expectations
 of the Tenant cluster
 VMRole is either Control or Workers
 VMRole VMRoles <code>json:&quot;vm-role,omitempty&quot;</code></p>